php-gettext/Gettext/README.md

 Extractors
 ----------

-The extrators are static classes that extract the gettext values from any source and return a Gettext\Entries instance with them.
+The extrators are classes that extract the gettext values from any source and return a Gettext\Entries instance with them.

+* Gettext\Extractors\PhpCode - Scan a php file looking for all gettext functions to collect their strings
-* Gettext\Extractors\File - Scan a file and search for __() and __e() functions to collect all gettext strings
+* Gettext\Extractors\JsCode - Scan a javascript file looking for all gettext functions to collect their strings
+* Gettext\Extractors\PhpArray - Gets the strings from a php file that returns an array of values (complement of PhpArray generator)
-* Gettext\Extractors\Po - Parse a PO file
+* Gettext\Extractors\Po - Gets the strings from PO files
-* Gettext\Extractors\Mo - Parse a MO file
+* Gettext\Extractors\Mo - Gets the strings from MO files

 Generators
 ----------

-Generators take a Gettext\Entries instance and export the data in any format.
+Generators take a Gettext\Entries instance and export the data in any of the following format.

 * Gettext\Generators\Mo - Generate a Mo file
-* Gettext\Generators\Po - Generate a Mo file
+* Gettext\Generators\Po - Generate a Po file
+* Gettext\Generators\Jed - Generate a json file compatible with Jed library
-* Gettext\Generators\Php - Generate a Php file (that returns an array with all values)
+* Gettext\Generators\PhpArray - Generate a Php file that returns an array with all values

 HOW TO USE?
 ===========